TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

+# executiveSummary: CRYPTO DiFi
-# executiveSummary: 0% Loans for at least 50%+ of your labor cost for Manufacturers ONLY
+# 0% Loans for at least 50%+ of your labor cost for Manufacturers ONLY
 ### Creating a Decentralized Autonomous ECONOMY (DAE) to make it easier for entrepreneurs to produce physical goods and to facilitate the reuse/recycling of all resources.

 # TRANSITIONAL RESOURCE MONETARY SYSTEM (TRMS)